nganediwal/Data-Driven-Education-VIP/journals/myang349 Journal/WorkProgress.md

 Gave our final presentation!
 Had a fun semester :)

 ## 11/15/19
 Before this meeting, I had created the MERGE wrapper that allows you to pass in multiple queries, create multiple dataframes, and merge them together via pandas library.
+Worked on the final queries and started modeling.

 ## 11/8/19
 I created the wrapper file that connects to PSQL database using SQLAlchemy and pandas.
 The file takes a multi-line query, puts it into a dataframe, and prints it.